 Food intolerance does not involve a reaction of the immune system.
 For example, lactose intolerance is a common food intolerance.
 People who are lactose intolerant lack the enzyme (lactase) needed to digest sugar found in dairy (lactose).
 This intolerance results in gas, bloating, and abdominal pain when dairy is consumed.
 Some types of food intolerance, including lactose intolerance, can be treated.
 Over-the-counter lactase tablets can help people who are lactose intolerant to digest dairy, and many lactose-free dairy products are available.

-To help your doctor figure out if you have food allergies or intolerances, keep a food diary and note what you eat, along with symptoms you experience.
+To help your doctor figure out if you have food allergies and/or food intolerances, keep a food diary and note what you eat, along with symptoms you experience.
 Skin tests or blood tests may be ordered to determine food allergies.
-Food intolerances and food allergies are dealt with differently.
+Food intolerances and food allergies are managed differently.